THE ATGER MUSEUM

 prints

-With its thousand drawings and five thousand prints, the Musée Atger is Montpellier's oldest museum.
-Its unexpected presence in this location is the result of the generosity and deliberate choice of Montpellier collector Xavier Atger (1758-1833), an enlightened and passionate art lover.
+With its collection of 1,000 drawings and 5,000 prints, the Musée Atger is the oldest museum in Montpellier.
+Its unexpected presence here is the result of the generosity and deliberate choice of Montpellier collector Xavier Atger (1758–1833), a knowledgeable and passionate art lover.

-The intellectual vitality of the School of Medicine, which built up an exceptional library in the early19th century, explains this choice.
-But Xavier Atger also wanted, in line with the humanistic vision of medicine shared by the school's professors, to enable students to open themselves up to art and, in particular, to study drawing, an essential technique in their training and, above all, an unparalleled means of exercising their powers of observation.
+The intellectual vitality of the School of Medicine, where an exceptional library was established in the early19th century, explains this choice.
+But Xavier Atger also wanted, in line with a humanistic vision of medicine shared by the school’s professors, to enable students to engage with art and, in particular, to study drawing—a technique essential to their training and, above all, an unparalleled means of exercising their powers of observation.

-Xavier Atger therefore strives to present a broad overview of themes and techniques, bringing together minor and major masters from the French, Italian, and Flemish schools.
+Xavier Atger thus seeks to present a broad overview of themes and techniques, bringing together both lesser-known and renowned masters from the French, Italian, and Flemish schools.

 Art Schools

-The French school is the most represented, with artists such as Fragonard, Philippe de Champaigne, and Hubert Robert, as well as the "southerners" Sébastien Bourdon, Charles Natoire, and Raymond Lafage.
-The Flemish and Nordic works are equally interesting, notably including a beautiful double-sided Rubens, two drawings by Van Dyck, and a remarkable head of an old man by Jordaens.
-The Italian school, with 150 drawings, includes such great names as Carracci, Guercino, and Donatello, as well as the Venetian Giambattista Tiepolo, whose 26 works are particularly helpful in understanding Xavier Atger's passion for drawing, an art form in which he saw unparalleled "warmth, energy, and expression."
+The French school is the most well-represented, featuring artists such as Fragonard, Philippe de Champaigne, and Hubert Robert, as well as the “southerners” Sébastien Bourdon, Charles Natoire, and Raymond Lafage.
+The Flemish and Northern European works are equally fascinating, notably including a beautiful double-sided Rubens, two drawings by Van Dyck, and a remarkable portrait of an old man by Jordaens.
+The Italian school, with 150 drawings, includes such great names as Carracci, Guercino, and Donatello, as well as the Venetian Giambattista Tiepolo, whose 26 works are particularly helpful in understanding Xavier Atger’s passion for drawing, an art form in which he saw “warmth, energy, and expression” unmatched by any other.

-In 2017, the donation of 81 drawings by Montpellier artist Colette Richarme (1904–1991) opened up the possibility of a fruitful dialogue between contemporary works and classical art.
+In 2017, the donation of 81 drawings by Montpellier artist Colette Richarme (1904–1991) opened the door to a fruitful dialogue between contemporary works and classical art.

 Xavier Atger